Next to Normal: TheaterWorks Hartford (2017)

 TheaterWorks Hartford (TWH) ran a production of the show under the direction of Rob Ruggiero.
 The show originally ran from March 24 through April 30 before extending through May 14 of the same year in light of its great success.
 The show starred Christiane Noll as Diana Goodman, alongside David Harris as Dan Goodman.
 The cast also included Maya Keleher, John Cardoza, J.D.
 Daw, and Nick Sacks.
 The production garnered 10 nominations for the 2017 Connecticut Critic Circle Choice Awards, and won the awards for Outstanding Production of a Musical, Outstanding Actress in a Musical (Noll), Outstanding Director of a Musical, Outstanding Lighting, and Outstanding Debut (Keleher).

 Joseph Harrison of BroadwayWorld wrote that the production "goes beyond entertainment, reaching in and touching you to your very core in a brilliant symphony of emotional energy."
 The Hartford Courant praised the show for "being done with such careful thought and expressive detail in such an intimate environment raises this already confrontational musical to a different level of emotional intensity" and praised Noll for being "a fearless performer [who] can switch from indomitability to vulnerability in a split second."

 Kennedy Center (2020)

-Rachel Bay Jones, Brandon Victor Dixon, Roman Banks, Maia Reficco, Khamary Rose, Ben Levi Ross and Michael Park, joined original Broadway director Michael Greif for the Broadway Center Stage production at the John F. Kennedy Center for the Performing Arts in Washington, D.C. from January 29-February 3, 2020.
+Rachel Bay Jones, Brandon Victor Dixon, Maia Reficco, Khamary Rose, Ben Levi Ross and Michael Park, joined original Broadway director Michael Greif for the Broadway Center Stage production at the John F. Kennedy Center for the Performing Arts in Washington, D.C. from January 29—February 3, 2020.

-London (2023)
+Donmar Warehouse (2023) and West End (2024)

-In October 2022 it was announced that the show would receive its London premiere at the Donmar Warehouse, in a new production directed by Michael Longhurst.
-The production will run from 12th of August until the 7th of October 2023, over 15 years after it first premiered in New York.
-In January 2023, it was announced that Caissie Levy will play the lead role of Diana Goodman.
+In October 2022, it was announced that the show would receive its London premiere at the Donmar Warehouse, in a new production directed by Michael Longhurst.
+The production ran from August 12 until October 7, 2023, over 15 years after it first premiered in New York.
+In January 2023, it was announced that Caissie Levy would play the lead role of Diana Goodman.

+In November 2023, it was announced that the 2023 Donmar Warehouse production would transfer to London's West End in 2024.
+The show began its 14-week limited engagement June 18 at the Wyndham's Theatre, with an official opening night on June 26, and it closed on September 21.
+The entire cast reprised their roles.
+The production was filmed from September 9 through 11.
+The filmed version with censorship aired on PBS' Great Performances on May 9, 2025 in the United States and is set to play in UK cinemas uncensored on September 11 and 14, 2025.
+On May 30, 2025, the cast album version of the West End cast was released using the live audio featured in the filmed performance.